How we pick tunes at weddingsCategories About us. Podcast.

 There is so much good music around and so many factors to consider when hand-picking tunes for a function.
 Often you have a mixed demographic with different ages, backgrounds and music tastes.
 Some people love to dance and some need a little more encouragement.
-How do One More Song DJs go about selecting what to play?
+How do we go about selecting what to play?

 The music brief

 Getting a good brief from clients is essential.
-Usually I ask lots of questions to gauge how flexible my clients are and draw out their preferences.
+Usually we ask lots of questions to gauge how flexible our clients are and draw out their preferences.
 Briefs vary widely!
-Some clients will be happy to provide names of artists they would like to hear and leave the rest to you, others will provide Spotify playlists with specific tracks and some even just tell you what they don’t want to hear.
+Some clients will be happy to provide names of artists they would like to hear and leave the rest to you, others will provide Spotify playlists with specific tracks (read about what we do with these playlists) and some even just tell you what they don’t want to hear.

-As I work closely with clients in the lead up to their events (especially weddings), I find that they put their trust in me, so often clients will leave it up to me on the night to see what works.
-I also keep within their vibe/brief – some clients prefer Indie over more mainstream music and some want nostalgia from their partying days.
+As we work closely with clients in the lead up to their events (especially weddings), we find that they put their trust in us, so often clients will leave it up to us on the night to see what works.
+We also keep within their vibe/brief – some clients prefer Indie over more mainstream music and some want nostalgia from their partying days.
 By picking the right songs, you can turn any brief into a rocking party!

 Prepping tunes ahead of time

-Using my brief, I’ll put together song requests from the client (plus key moment songs for weddings, eg for first dance) and other tunes I think will work into folders for different parts of the night, usually: background, “build the dance floor”, dance floor and late (depending on how loose the party gets, these tracks could be trance classics, guilty pleasures or sing-alongs!).
+Using our briefs, we’ll put together song requests from the client (plus key moment songs for weddings, eg for first dance) and other tunes we think will work into folders for different parts of the night, usually: background, “build the dance floor”, dance floor and late (depending on how loose the party gets, these tracks could be trance classics, guilty pleasures or sing-alongs!).

-I probably play only about 40-50% of the tracks I’ve pre-selected on the actual night!
-And I never prepare the order of the tracks.
-I always have my full music library with me at every gig so I can access songs on the fly.
+We probably play only about 40-50% of the tracks we’ve prepared on the actual night!
+And we never prepare the order of the tracks.
+We always have our full music library with us at every gig so we can access songs on the fly.